Raynos/continuable/spec.md

     error and a value
 4. "continuable" is a function which takes a callback as an argument
-5. the "resolution" of a continuable is either a value or an error, never both.
+5. "resolution" are the results that will be passed to a given callback of a continuable.
+The resolution is either an error or a value, not both.

 ## Requirements